The Engine

 The scarce skill is no longer information recall.

 AI-mediated systems are increasing the complexity of human decision-making at every level.
-The bottleneck is not access to information — it's the ability to reason structurally under uncertainty.
+The bottleneck is not access to information — it is the ability to reason structurally under uncertainty.

 The AI does not drive, decide, or progress the simulation.
 It only evaluates how well the player thought through the problem.